genepi/cloudgene/docs/developers/steps/BashCommand.md

       type: text
 ```

-We have to set `stdout` to `true` in order to see the messages in the web-application as a step output.
+### Write message to a file using stdout streaming

-### Write message to a file using bash features
+This example shows how to use Bash specific features by setting the `bash` property to `true`:

 ```yaml
 name: bash example